DinoSaulo/if686-CIn-PLC/1Unidade/resumoHaskell.md

 ### - tail ([a] -> [a])

-Devolve a cauda de uma lista
+Devolve a cauda de uma lista.

 #### Exemplos